Eating a carnivore diet and wondering why you’re gaining rather than losing? Then this is for you.

-We’re going get back to the basics and cover mistakes you’re making that are sabotaging your results and leading to much weight gain.
+We’re going get back to the basics and cover the mistakes you’re making that are sabotaging your carnivore diet weight loss.

 Let’s get started.

-Reasons You’re Gaining Weight
+3 Reasons Why You’re Gaining Weight

 Every body-fat weight loss journey is unique.

 Some people gain weight on a zero-carb diet despite reducing their food intake, and others eat as much as they can and quickly lose weight in as little as two weeks.